 Ann began her career as a teacher assistant at Y.A.L.E. nearly 30 years ago and all of her educational training has been at Y.A.L.E.
 She has worked with students with a range of brain-based disabilities, including those with neurological and emotional disabilities, as well as those with autism spectrum disorders.
 Deeply committed to evidence-based special education, Ann works to ensure that teachers and aids at the Southeast campus are aware of and implementing the latest in research-based instruction.

 Melissa Luczkiewicz, M.Ed. - Assistant Director of Educational Services at Y.A.L.E.
-School’s Southeast campus.
+School’s Southeast at Marlton campus.

 Melissa has been with Y.A.L.E. since 2005.
 She is responsible for schoolwide staff training and supervision.